amyangfei/redlock-go/README.md

 Where the resource name is an unique identifier of what you are trying to lock and 200 is the number of milliseconds for the validity time.

-The err is not `nil` if the lock was not acquired (you may try again), otherwise an expirity lager than zero is returned representing the number of milliseconds the lock will be valid.
+The err is not `nil` if the lock was not acquired (you may try again), otherwise an expirity larger than zero is returned representing the number of milliseconds the lock will be valid.

 To release a lock: